HenReeco/starter-hugo-academic/content/project/2animals/index.md

 # slides: example
 ---

 Health care prevention starts from monitoring and activity recognition.
 Wearable devices are a great tool that allows pervasive monitoring and they allow the implementation of algorithms for efficient monitoring.
+Similarly, livestock precision technologies allow monitoring of additional parameters such as feeding behavior.
 I have carried out works that perform activity recognition on horses, and works for the prediction of bovine respiratory diseases from behavioral changes.

 <!-- Publications on horse gait activity recognition: